compound-finance/compound-finance.github.io/docs/pages/v3/helper-functions.md

 ### Get Asset Info

-This function returns asset information such as the collateral factors, asset price feed address, and more.
-In order to create a loop to fetch information for every asset, use the `numAssets` constant, which indicates the total number of supported assets.
+This function returns collateral asset information such as the collateral factors, asset price feed address, and more.
+In order to create a loop to fetch information for every asset, use the `numAssets` constant, which indicates the current total number of supported collateral assets.

 #### Comet